flatpak/xdg-desktop-portal/doc/for-contributors.rst

 as it mediates the interactions between sandboxed apps and the host system.

-In the sections below you will find information about how to start contributing to XDG Desktop Portal, the expected coding and code submission practices, as well as internal documentation about more complex parts of XDG Desktop Portal.
+In the next chapters you will find information about how to start contributing to XDG Desktop Portal, the expected coding and code submission practices, as well as internal documentation about more complex parts of XDG Desktop Portal.